-• The classroom videos are snapshots of what the Essential Instructional Practices in Early Literacy: Grades K-3 or PreK-K practices look like in a classroom and are meant to be watched after the modules have been completed.
+The classroom videos are snapshots of what the Essential Instructional Practices in Early Literacy: Grades K-3 or PreK-K practices can look like in a classroom and are meant to be watched after the rest of the module for that Essential Practice has been viewed.
 The videos should be watched or used in conjunction with the modules for professional learning.